How to Cut Leather

 Best Way to Cut Thin Leather

-It’s best to cut thin leather of a thickness of 1mm or less is best done using a rotary cutter.
+Best way to cut thin leather of a thickness of 1mm or less is best done using a rotary cutter.
 Using a hobby knife can pull and crease the leather and make it harder to get a straight line since it’s so fragile and more prone to moving so it’s harder to get a straight crisp line.

 Using a rotary cutter allows for even pressure to be applied to a larger area.
 It’s vital to ensure that your blade is nice and sharp when learning how to cut leather.
 This will give you a crisp, smooth line so you don’t have to do a ton of passes.